 8) Anyone can volunteer to lead an activity, even a technical climb.
 As leader, you should be certain that everyone on that activity has signed the Release and Indemnity Agreement.
 As a participant, you may want to “qualify” your leader.

-9) Party size for OSAT activities will adhere to the rules of the appropriate jurisdiction.
+11) Party size for OSAT activities will adhere to the rules of the appropriate jurisdiction.
+Activity leaders are responsible for adhering to the party size limit.